CezarLeahu/CezarLeahu.github.io/misc/interview-topics.md

   - type of protocol (stateless, synchronious request-response)
   - how do the messages look like (what they contain)
   - HTTP methods
+    - POST vs PUT vs PATCH
+      - when to use which one
+      - idempotency aspects for each one of these
+    - appropiate response codes for each HTTP method
   - REST services and HTTP method mapping to CRUD operations
     - what [method] do you use to retrieve a resource
     - what do you use to create a resource